Choose from the following to find a site:

 North Shore Resort Naturalist Programs

 Each year, naturalist programs are offered at a variety of resorts and campgrounds along the North Shore through the Resort Naturalist Program.
-This program is cooperatively funded by the USDA Forest Service and the Cook County Visitor Bureau.
+This program is cooperatively funded by the USDA Forest Service and the Visit Cook County.
 All naturalist programs are free of charge and open to everyone.
 Activities including hikes and campfires are scheduled Tuesday through Saturday every week during the summer.

 Becoming a Boundary Waters Family